KxSystems/docs/docs/interfaces/kafka/user-guide.md

   .kfk.Version                 Librdkafka version
-  .kfk.VersionSym              Human readable Librdkafka version .kfk.ThreadCount             Number of threads being used by librdkafka .kfk.PartitionAvailable      Check if partition is available to a topic
+  .kfk.VersionSym              Human readable Librdkafka version .kfk.ThreadCount             Number of threads being used by librdkafka

   // topic functionality
   .kfk.Topic                   Create a topic on which messages can be sent